 Debating and Governance: Debate Society, Model United Nations, Young Liberals, Young Conservatives, etc.

 Sports: Rugby (Men's and Women's), Lacrosse, Varsity Dance, Ultimate Frisbee, Brazilian Jiu-Jitsu, etc.

 Musical, Theatre, and Musical Theatre: Garnet and Gold, Drama Society, Conduct Becoming, etc.

 And many, many more!

-Any student wishing to join a club or society can do so by attending the MASU Clubs and Societies Fair in September and should go to the MASU Office for help starting a new club or society.
-Athletic clubs and intramurals are all run through the Athletics Department.
-Students have widespread representation on the campus, including membership on the Board of Regents (governing body) and Senate (academic body).
-Full-time students are also enrolled as members of the New Brunswick Student Alliance and the Canadian Alliance of Student Associations.
+Any student wishing to join a club or society can do so by attending the MASU C&S Fair in September and should go to the MASU Office for help starting a new C&S. All athletic clubs and intramurals are run through the Athletics Department.

 This weekly newspaper has been published for over 125 years by an all-student staff.
 The newspaper is editorially independent of both the University administration and the Student Administrative Council.

 In 1985 the CHMA Radio Station was converted to FM Stereo frequency.
 Mount Allison is one of the smallest universities to have an FM radio station.
 The staff (from the announcers to the technicians) consists mainly of students and members of the Sackville community, all working under a full-time Station Manager.
 The Station is funded by students fees and advertising revenues and reaches a listening audience of over 15,000.